 We've created a guide to configure your claim rules if you are using ADFS as your Identity Provider, which can be found here.
-The claim rule configuration for ADFS and Azure AD will be almost identical, so you can use the above guide as a reference if you are using Azure.
 The main difference between these two Identity Providers and others we support is that you will want to ensure this setting is "un-checked" in your Handshake SSO Preferences page:

 You will need to leave this box unchecked (disabled) if you are using an active directory like ADFS, Azure AD or Okta.

 Step 3: Login to Handshake to Setup SSO